 Lloyd Parker, Associate Professor of Chemistry, received his B.S. in Chemistry from Berry College in 1972, his M.S. in Analytical Chemistry from Emory University in 1974 (thesis title, Analytical Chemical Applications of Pattern Recognition and Experimental Optimization), and his Ph.D. from the University of Houston in 1978 (dissertation title, Computer-Assisted Optimization in Analytical Chemistry).
 His research has been primarily in the field of optimization in chemistry, using the sequential simplex algorithm.
 Chemical systems he applied this to included gas chromatography, atomic absorption spectroscopy, and automated clinical chemistry analyzers.

 One of his interests involves incorporating writing into chemistry courses.
-Students in his General Chemistry class write an out-of-class essay for each exam and some lab reports.
-Students in his Analytical Chemistry class write five major formal lab reports, making this a writing-intensive course.
+Students in his General Chemistry class write several out-of-class essays.
+Students in his Discovery Seminar class write their own Sherlock Holmes story.

 BS| Berry College| 1972